codedobo/codedobo/README.md

-# Welcome to the CoDoBo GitHub Repository!
+# Welcome to the CodeDoBo GitHub Repository!

 ## [Features/Modules](modules):